WebAssembly/spec/spectec/test-prose/TEST.md

 == Translating to AL...
 == Prose Generation...
 Limits_ok
-- the limits (n, m) is valid with the nat k if:
+- the limits (n, m) is valid with k if:
   - n is less than or equal to m.
   - m is less than or equal to k.